Trusted WordPress tutorials, when you need them most.

 Using Gutenberg – The WordPress Block Editor

 The block editor is designed to be intuitive and flexible.
-While it looks different than the old WordPress editor, it still does all the things that you were able to do in the classic editor.
+While it looks different from the old WordPress editor, it still does all the things that you could do in the classic editor.

-Let’s start with covering the basic things that you did in the classic editor, and how they are done in the block editor.
+Let’s start by covering the basic things you did in the classic editor and how they are done in the block editor.

 Creating a New Blog Post or Page Using The Block Editor

 You will start creating a new blog post or page like you normally would.
 Simply click on the Posts » Add New Post menu in your WordPress admin.
-If you are creating a page, then go to the Pages » Add New menu instead.
+If creating a page, go to the Pages » Add New menu instead.

 Add new post in WordPress